YukiAttano/package-ux_improvements/README.md

 -->

 This package bundles small Widgets that are generally useful in different Projects.
-Thanks to Dart, bloating this package with a ton of Widgets wouldn't hurt anyone, but is still not the goal of this package.
+Bloating this package with a ton of Widgets is not the goal of this package.
+All Widgets in this library are either considered useful (if not mandatory) to be used in any project or allow advantages that are otherwise tedious to re-implement.

 ## Intro